• Sati

 The CHIL Femtech Online Health Marketplace

-Shamim expanded the app's capabilities, making it a central feature of her online, hub-and-spoke health marketplace.
+In Tanzania, she expanded the apps capabilities and made it the centrepiece of her online, hub-and-spoke health marketplace.
 Rural clinicians, nurses in school sick bays, and patients could all leverage the app to make informed diagnostic decisions and get the patient in front of the right practitioner for a telemedicine consultation.

-This model resembles a bicycle wheel, with the hub representing CHIL’s partner hospitals and the spokes symbolizing partner local clinics and school sickbays.
+This model functions like a bicycle wheel: the hub represents CHIL’s partner hospitals, while the spokes symbolize partner local clinics and school sickbays.

-It is a distribution network that enables efficient delivery of healthcare services to underserved areas.
-By centralizing healthcare service delivery at the hub, patients from remote locations can receive medical attention and consultation through the network of spokes.
+It is a distribution network that ensures efficient delivery of healthcare services to underserved areas, enabling patients in remote locations to receive medical attention and consultations through the network of spokes.

 Implementing the Model

-Rural clinics and sickbays are provided with the appropriate telemedicine equipment compatible with the Keti AI chatbot to serve patients.
-Nurses are trained to use the technology and ensure patients can connect for e-consultation sessions with doctors if required.
+To make this system work, rural clinics and school sickbays are equipped with telemedicine tools compatible with the Keti AI chatbot.
+Nurses are trained to use the technology and ensure patients can connect with doctors for e-consultations if required.

 Prescriptions can be picked up at the spoke or ordered from the hub or a partner pharmacy.